TylerJDev/my-portfolio/content/blog/partial-links-are-inaccessible.md

 <p><a href="/abt">here</a></p>
 ```

-In the example above, you wouldn’t be able to tell where the link would direct you, as there’s no “proper” context describing it.
+In the example above, you wouldn’t be able to tell where the link would direct you to, as there’s no “proper” context describing it.
 For some, there’s usually context before or after the link, so that they can make a informed decision of clicking that link or not:

 ```html
 <p>See more on our about page <a href="/about">here</a>!</p>